-In response, citizen leaders, businesses, and local governments all collaborated to figure out shortand long-term strategies to provide groceries to the citizens of Onaga.
-With their help, Pam Budenbender opened the Onaga Country Market in December 2011.
-The store has five full-time employees and 10 part-time employees and provides groceries to Onaga citizens and rural residents.
-As the Onaga mayor said reopening the grocery store "has been like Christmas."
+Pam Budenbender opened the Onaga Country Market in December, 2011.
+It has five full-time employees and 10 part-time employees and provides groceries to Onaga citizens and rural residents.
+As the Onaga mayor said, reopening the grocery store "has been like Christmas."